 There are dozens of exchanges, that might look ok to a newbie.
 But, before you trust any of them with your digital funds, use our checklist to see if the platform has the things you really need.

-- Availability: the exchange may be very good with one exception — you are not eligible for using it.
+The exchange may be very good with one exception — you are not eligible for using it.
 For instance, the famous Binance exchange “is unable to provide services to any U.S. person”, meaning no American passport holder can register there.
 To get this and other important issues clear, it’s recommended to see the FAQ and carefully read the Term and Condition section on the website.
 Also, look for such documents as license agreements, KYC policy, etc.

-- Good reviews: before you register on an exchange, make a research to see if other people are happy with its fees and policies and if its customer support is responsive to clients’ complaints.
+Before you register on an exchange, make a research to see if other people are happy with its fees and policies and if its customer support is responsive to clients’ complaints.
 What are these complaints, by the way?
 Look for a first-hand trading experience, it’s always a good idea to reach out to the crypto community and ask for advice.

-- Fees and exchange rates: cryptocurrency exchanges may be very different in terms of exchange rates and trading fees.
+Cryptocurrency exchanges may be very different in terms of exchange rates and trading fees.
 Both parameters influence your potential profits, so take your time to examine them.
 Some platforms may charge you as little as 0.10%, the others — up to 2.00%.
 The gap looks striking, but it’s important to understand that the exchanges with a high level of security normally charge more.
 Also, low fees may be balanced by the so-called “withdrawal fee”, when you have to pay a certain amount to the exchange is you decide to empty your exchange account.

-- Safety measures: security matters: a good crypto trading platform should provide you some tools to protect your money and implement measures like mandatory 2FA (2-factor authentication), captcha, strong password requirements or anti-phishing code feature, etc. It’s a good sign if they keep at least 95% of their customers’ funds in cold storage, that cannot be reached by attackers.
+Security matters: a good crypto trading platform should provide you some tools to protect your money and implement measures like mandatory 2FA (2-factor authentication), captcha, strong password requirements or anti-phishing code feature, etc. It’s a good sign if they keep at least 95% of their customers’ funds in cold storage, that cannot be reached by attackers.